Love Land (song)

 "Love Land" is a song written by Charles Wright and Don Trotter and recorded by Charles Wright & the Watts 103rd Street Rhythm Band, released as a single in 1970.

 Charles Wright recording

 "Love Land" was released as a single in 1970 on the Warner Bros label.
 It reached #16 on the Billboard Hot 100 and #23 on the U.S. R&B chart.
 The song was featured on their 1969 album, In the Jungle, Babe.

 The song was produced by Wright.
-Lead vocals on the cut were performed by the band's drummer James Gadsen (who would later become an in-demand session drummer).
+Lead vocals on the cut were performed by the band's drummer James Gadson (who would later become an in-demand session drummer).

-The single ranked #50 on Billboard's Year-End Hot 100 singles of 1970.
+The single ranked number 50 on Billboard's Year-End Hot 100 singles of 1970.